Welcome to the Marketing Show Podcast.

-Andy: Lowering of prices.
-Lowering of prices.
+Andy: Lowering prices.

 Clay: I think this is – So Andy and I mapped out this session before, and I think this is the one I was going to talk about.
 So I believe and I’m seeing this happen, seeing this trend play out, and it’s been playing out for 2012, and I believe it will continue to play out in 2013, and that is that the value bubble for information products will pop.
 There was a period of time when people were buying $2,000 information products, and that era is coming to an end.
 People realized that they can purchase products on sort of knowledge marketplaces, places like Yotomi, and through iPad apps, they’re realizing that there often isn’t more value in a $2,000 course than there is in maybe a $47 e-book that’s well written and long.
 People are realizing that hype doesn’t necessarily equal value, and I believe not – I do not believe that people should do price-based marketing.
 In other words, I don’t believe that folks should engage in a race-to-the-bottom and try to compete on price at the same time.
 I believe that the market for information products that are in the thousands of dollars is not going to sustain itself.

 So there is a pricing methodology that people have followed for a while that’s based on what would it cost you to not have something, right?
-So for example, a salesperson might ask me, “What would it cost you to not have a vehicle?”
+So for example, a salesperson might ask me, “What would it cost you do not have a vehicle?”
 And the answer to that would be in the hundreds of thousands of dollars, but just because it would cost me hundreds of thousands of dollars to not have a vehicle does not mean that I’m willing to pay hundreds of thousands of dollars for a vehicle, right, the same with the cell phone and the same with my $50 internet connection.
 So there’s going to be a lot of price adjusting happening around information products.
 We saw this happen with iPhone apps that are $0.99.
 Window same apps on a desktop might sell for $15 or $27.
-We’re seeing them sell for $0.99, and it’s simply because Apple has capped it and regulated, set expectations around the cost of apps, and you know, as the marketplace for information turns from this Wild, Wild West filled with sort of, you know, cowboys that are plundering the space in a lot of ways to a more formalized place where there’s marketplaces and rating systems, and expectations about different kinds of information should cost, prices will lower.
+We’re seeing them sell for $0.99, and it’s simply because Apple has capped it and regulated, set expectations around the cost of apps, and you know, as the marketplace for information turns from this Wild, Wild West filled with sort of, you know, cowboys that are plundering the space in a lot of ways to a more formalized place where there are marketplaces and rating systems, and expectations about different kinds of information should cost, prices will lower.
 Again, I’m not saying you should go out right now and thus fairly lower your prices.
 I’m not saying that you should compete on price, but I am saying that the actions that you need to take in order to sell a $2,000 information product are probably killing your list.

 You know, I’m hearing someone talk about this.
 I believe it was Danny Andrews.
 He was talking about how the facts that people are giving away 50% affiliate commissions on a $2,000 product is a clear indication that affiliate marketing in that instance is an inefficient marketing channel.
 The fact that if I’m buying a $2,000 information product and giving away $1,000 to the blogger who mentioned the product, that is a good sign that whatever marketing channel is being used

 is inefficient.
-You know, you shouldn’t have to pay someone $1,000 per sale to say something good about your product, right, like when I tell someone about how great the iphone is, I don’t need to shoot them over in affiliate link.
+You know, you shouldn’t have to pay someone $1,000 per sale to say something good about your product, right, like when I tell someone about how great the iPhone is, I don’t need to shoot them over in an affiliate link.
 I’m not like hey, I’m only going to say good things about this if I get my cut.
 At some point, you’re providing enough value that what you’re doing is inherently remarkable and people will talk about it if that’s the case, you know.
 They won’t talk about it in some cases, and that’s why so many people need to incentivize tune of $1,000 per sale, but this all gets back to the point that I believe that we have been in an information value bubble, and then that value bubble either has popped, is in the process of popping or will pop this year.